 Statement by management on the annual report

-The supervisory and executive boards have today discussed and approved the annual report of Apleona HSG A/S for the financial year 1 January - 31 December 2019.
+The executive board has today discussed and approved the annual report of FDC Denmark ApS for the financial year 29 May - 31 December 2019.

 The annual report is prepared in accordance with the Danish Financial Statements Act.